 Can one desire too much of a good thing? – William Shakespeare (1564-1616)

-Here is one of the most widely accepted logical propositions in :
+Here is one of the most widely accepted logical propositions in retail:

-1. Customers can't buy product that's in the store.
+- Customers can’t buy product that’s out of stock in the store.

 It makes some sense, so long as you don’t think about it too hard.

-While this thought can manifest in good ways – reorganizing the to flow product quickly through a stockless DC based on what's needed at the store, for example – it can (and often does) result in behaviour that can actually harm sales and productivity.
+While this thought process can manifest in good ways – reorganizing the supply chain to flow product quickly through a stockless DC based on what’s needed at the store, for example – it can (and often does) result in behaviour that can actually harm sales and productivity.

 The old “You can’t sell it out of the warehouse!” chestnut is most often trotted out when the warehouse is packed and they need to make room.